11 of the BEST Smoky Mountain Horseback Riding Gatlinburg, Pigeon Forge, Sevierville TN Opportunities

 Like Five Oaks, Deer Farm Riding Stables is one of the few that offers tandem riding for children and parents.
 As long as you comfortably fit in the saddle with a child and don’t exceed the 250-pound weight limit, doubling up is permitted.

 It’s also one of the few places that allow backpacks during the rides.
-Children who aren’t ready for riding full-grown horses can enjoy pony rides.
+Children who aren’t ready to ride full-grown horses can enjoy pony rides.
 There’s a petting zoo on the property as well.

 Davy Crockett Riding Stables